Conditions

 5. Prevalence

 In the general population golfer’s elbow affects less than 1%-3% of people.
-Golfer’s elbow may be seen in any age group if hobbies, jobs or sports activities lead to overuse injuries.
+Golfer’s elbow may be seen in any age group of hobbies, jobs or sports activities lead to overuse injuries.
 Those who are heavily involved in sport, particularly racquet sports (tennis, badminton or squash), or sports that involve throwing (javelin or discus) are more likely to develop symptoms.

 6. Assessment & Diagnosis